shihankanungo/shihankanungo.github.io/mop.md

 <p align="center"><img src="/images/mop12a.png" width="500"/> <br> <span style="color: gray"> Speakers for "lightning talks" &mdash; I am in 8 of the 40!  </span> </p>

 I think that up untill just a few days ago, I was not fully tuned into the MOP experience.
 I would basically just go to classes, take tests, and play frisbee and cards; I didn’t really get to interact with other people.
-But starting from a few days I go, I’ve begun to utilize all the things that I can do at MOP that I can’t do at home.
+But starting from a few days ago, I’ve begun to utilize all the things that I can do at MOP that I can’t do at home.
 For example: playing “Combination” with Oron and Tiger in the music rooms, attending storytime, working on the RELMO with Dotted, and more.
 I am having so much fun now; I wasn’t even able to sleep yesterday!

 <p align="center"><img src="/images/mop12.jpg" width="500"/> <br> <span style="color: gray"> Tomfoolery at MOP; L to R: Michael Luo, Kevin Long, Daniel Ge.  </span> </p>